 All nominations must be completed using the University’s standard form (below), and submitted electronically to firstname.lastname@example.org.

 To help ensure that candidates are eligible for nomination, please refer to the Combined Registers for External Examiners.

 The duration of an external examiner’s appointment will normally be for four years, achieving a balance between the need to bring a fresh perspective with the need to benefit from the external’s knowledge and insight gathered over a period of time.

 In exceptional circumstances and in order to ensure continuity (for example where a programme has been withdrawn and is being ‘taught out’) the Standing Committee on Assessment will consider a request for a one-year extension to an appointment (this request must be accompanied by a detailed supporting rationale).

 All newly-appointed external examiners are invited to attend a University induction (these are delivered twice a year, usually in March and in September).
-The induction is comprised of two parts:
+The induction is delivered online by the Deputy Chair of the Standing Committee on Assessment and the Academic Quality Team The focus of the session is on the role of the external examiner and on University-level processes and regulations for progression and award.

-Full details of the procedures relating to the appointment and support of external examiners are outlined in Section 19 of the Guide to Assessment.
+Full details of the procedures relating to the appointment and support of external examiners are outlined in Section 8 of the policy document 2 UoY Policy of Assessment, Examiners, Marking and Feedback 2023/24 of the 2023/24 Guide to Assessment..
 You can also read the QAA guidelines outlining their expectations.

 If you require further information about the external examining (taught provision) process please contact firstname.lastname@example.org.